-The underwriter has agreed to purchase all of the Offered Shares, or Pre-Funded Warrants and Warrants, as applicable offered by this prospectus, if any are purchased.
+The underwriter has agreed to purchase all of the Offered Shares and Warrants offered by this prospectus, if any are purchased.

-The Offered Shares or Pre-Funded Warrants, as applicable, and accompanying Warrants offered hereby are expected to be ready for delivery on or about , 2024 against payment in immediately available funds.
-The Offered Shares or Pre-Funded Warrants, and the accompanying Warrants are immediately separable and will be issued separately in this offering, but must be purchased together in this offering.
+The Offered Shares and accompanying Warrants offered hereby are expected to be ready for delivery on or about January 30, 2024 against payment in immediately available funds.
+The Offered Shares and the accompanying Warrants are immediately separable and will be issued separately in this offering, but must be purchased together in this offering.

-The underwriter is offering the Offered Shares, Pre-Funded Warrants and Warrants subject to various conditions and may reject all or part of any order.
-The underwriter has advised us that it proposes to offer the Offered Shares, Pre-Funded Warrants and Warrants to the public at the public offering price set forth on the cover page of this prospectus and to dealers at a price less a concession not in excess of \$ per Offered Share and accompanying Warrant, or per Pre-Funded Warrant and accompanying Warrant, as applicable.
-After the Offered Shares, Pre-Funded Warrants and Warrants and Warrants are released for sale to the public, the representative may change the offering price, the concession, and other selling terms at various times.
+The underwriter is offering the Offered Shares and Warrants subject to various conditions and may reject all or part of any order.
+The underwriter has advised us that it proposes to offer the Offered Shares and Warrants to the public at the public offering price set forth on the cover page of this prospectus and to dealers at a price less a concession not in excess of \$0.07182 per Offered Share and accompanying Warrant.
+After the Offered Shares and Warrants are released for sale to the public, the representative may change the offering price, the concession, and other selling terms at various times.